Skip to main content

 Writing providers

-Write a tinx provider when you want to package one command-line tool, ship it as an OCI artifact, and expose it inside a workspace shell.
+Write a tinx provider package when you want to package a command or toolchain as an OCI artifact and expose one or more commands inside a workspace shell.

 Provider checklist